How to Get Real about Revenue Attribution

 Inertia, Silos, and Stacks

-If you struggle to connect your marketing activities to revenue, you're not alone.
+If you struggle to connect your marketing activities to revenue, you’re not alone.
 Simply put, revenue attribution is hard.
-Very few marketers in 2020 can claim to have a reliable attribution model in place, and it's not because they don't see the value in it.
-It's because in order to create one, they need to overcome three big challenges:
+Very few marketers can claim to have a reliable attribution model in place, and it’s not because they don’t see the value in it.
+It’s because to create one they need to overcome three significant challenges:

-It's always easier to keep doing what you're already doing than it is to change, and re-aligning your marketing processes around organizational goals (revenue) rather than traditional marketing goals (clicks, views, etc.) is a big change.
-And that change extends beyond the traditional marketing "domain" to encompass sales and finance, which makes it even harder.
+It’s always easier to keep doing what you’re already doing than it is to change and re-align your marketing processes around organizational goals (revenue) rather than traditional marketing goals (clicks, views, etc.).
+It is a big change.
+And that change extends beyond the traditional marketing “domain” to encompass sales and finance, making it even harder.
 To generate the required momentum, marketing leaders need to make a deep commitment to leaving the status quo behind and become change champions within their organizations.